 A pre-professional degree in Communication Sciences and Disorders will prepare students to pursue graduate degrees in speech/language pathology or audiology.
 According to the U.S. Bureau of Labor Statistics, speech/language pathology is a highly sought-after career field with 26,000 positions being added by 2022.
 Audiology is expected to grow by 34%, much faster than average, and the Northeast AuD Consortium (NOADC) says that there is a critical shortage of audiologists in the state of Ohio and the surrounding regions.
 Both of these occupations allow you to work directly with clients of any age group, from newborns all the way up to the elderly.

 - Practical experience — MVNU is one of few private colleges in Ohio with its own speech, language, and hearing clinic: Hunter Hall Clinic for Communication Sciences and Disorders.
 This means you'll get the kind of rare, hands-on experience that employers look for.
-As a third- and fourth-year student in our CSD program, you will provide care to underserved populations in the local community, discovering firsthand what it is like to practice professionally as an audiologist or speech-language pathologist.
+As a third- and fourth-year student in our CSD program, you will have the opportunity to work with clients across the lifespan in the on-site Communication Sciences and Disorders clinic, as well as in the community.

 - Learning abroad — You will have the opportunity to participate in mission trips to numerous places around the world, like Swaziland and Belize.
 This means applying the skills you learn in the classroom to real-life scenarios with people who really rely on and value your expertise.